Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 Resources included are:

 1. Links to helpful articles, videos and documentation.
-2. Converted and transcribed code of great YT videos where there is no code.
+2. Converted and transcribed code of great YT videos where there is no code repo.

 ## Test frameworks

 *See the README.md in root of each Test framework for detailed and up to date set up instructions.*

-These two main test frameworks:
+There are two main test frameworks:

 - PyTest_01_Full - a full stack testing framework from SQL Schemas to E2E testing with Playwright
 - PyTest_02_DJANGO - is its own unique testing framework built from a range of sources.
 (Under construction and will be a PyTest-Full-Stack test suite for Django).